Neuriflux

 How MCP works, step by step

-User → AI assistant → MCP client → MCP server → Tool → Response
+User → AI assistant → MCP client → MCP server → External tool → Response

 1. The user makes a request